-Coronavirus: Things to do in Amsterdam during the outbreak
+Coronavirus: Things to do in Amsterdam during the Covid-19 outbreak

 The unthinkable has happened.
 You’ve arrived in Amsterdam for a romantic getaway and to immerse yourself in its magical culture and nightlife.
-But, due to the coronavirus, all of the restaurants, many shops and museums are closed and you are not yet able to fly home.
+But, due to the coronavirus (COVID-19), all of the restaurants, many shops and museums are closed.
 What do you do?
 To help you through this time, I have created for you a list of amazing things to do in Amsterdam that can (mostly) be enjoyed in your hotel room, whilst still absorbing the culture and romance of this beautiful city.

-For many of us, a walk through a museum with our loved one, enjoying time together, being inspired by art and history in a new city is a must.
+For many of us, a walk through a museum with our loved ones, enjoying time together, being inspired by art and history in a new city is a must.
 And even more so in Amsterdam, being home to so many famous artists throughout the ages.
 The city and its buildings, canals and museums are alive with this rich history.
-So while you cannot physically visit one, we have a couple of suggestions to fill your senses and inspire you.
+Although Museums are currently closed again (hopefully they will open soon) you can also visit them from the comfort of your hotel room or home through a virtual tour.
+We have a couple of suggestions to fill your senses and inspire you.

 Van Gogh Museum Virtual Tour